 If you’re wondering about the ins and outs of selling your home during a divorce in The Roanoke Valley … we’ll dive into the steps and things to look out for in this article.
-While our team always wishes that all marriages could be reconciled, the reality is sometimes they do not.
+While our team always wishes that all marriages could be reconciled, the reality is sometimes they are not.

 With the very sobering statistic that close to 50% of American marriages end in divorce, some residents in The Roanoke Valley are looking for advice for selling a home during a divorce.